ArdenJ/calendar/README.md

 - Add ability to reorder events
 - Tidy up typescript

-## Known issues

-- Any month starting on the first renders events on the day before 😕

 ## Built With

 - [React](https://reactjs.org/) - The Js framework used